Home

 Bodyfat Calculator

 Measuring your bodyfat is the most accurate way of determining health.
 Most people use a bathroom scale to find out if they need to lose a couple of pounds.
-But the number on a scale gives can be deceiving.
+But the number the scale gives can be deceiving.

 All a scale can give you is your total body weight.
 In and of itself that means little.
 Total body weight is composed of bodyfat, lean muscle, and the skeletal system.